 - 2016: Donald Trump lost popular vote w/ 46%

 The machinery of our democracy was put into place at a very undemocratic time when only a tiny percent of Americans were allowed to vote and slave-owners got extra voting power for owning more slaves even though slaves could not vote.
 Indeed, slavery is one of the reasons the Electoral College was instituted.
 It gave slave states more power than they would have had under a popular vote and there is still an element of this.
 Bill O’Reilly supports the Electoral College on the basis of preserving “white privilege.”
 Since the Constitution was first written, our democracy has changed from something that white male elites enjoyed to something that most Americans enjoy.
-Here is a list of major improvements to democracy.
+Here is a list of selected improvements to US democracy.

 - 1810: State religious requirements mostly eliminated